 In recognizing those partnerships, Healthy Savannah presented its 2021 Health Innovation Award to the Savannah H.O.P.E.
 Photovoice Project which identifies social, cultural and physical barriers that discourage breastfeeding while also identifying opportunities to remove them.

 “I’d like to thank the moms who took the time to tell us their stories and invite us into their lives, especially in a pandemic,” said Nandi A. Marshall, DrPh, MPH, CHES, the project’s developer.
-“I want to encourage your support of breastfeeding and chestfeeding support policies in the community and workplace.”
+“I want to encourage your support of breastfeeding support policies in the community and workplace.”
 Marshall also acknowledged the contributions of Healthy Savannah, the Chatham County Health Department and the Centers for Disease Control in nurturing the Photovoice Project, as well as her graduate assistant, Christina Cook.

 Nominees for the Health Innovation Award who were also recognized for their contributions to Healthy Savannah included Center Parc Credit Union’s Community Gardens program, Enmarket’s Encourage Health Series, the Humane Society for Greater Savannah and the Teenish Podcast.